evant/gradle-retrolambda/README.md

    limitation in retrolamba, this will set `incremental` to false.
 The default is false.
 - `incremental` Setting this to false forces all of your class files to be run through retrolambda instead of only the ones that have changed.
 The default is true.
+- `processLibraries` This will run external dependencies through retrolambda as well.
+This is only supported on android projects currently.

 ### Using a Different Version of the retrolambda.jar